 - The award will normally be awarded on an annual basis.

-- The nominations will be adjudicated by a subcommittee of the FAUW Equity Committee struck for that purpose.
+- The nominations will be adjudicated by an arms-length subcommittee of the FAUW Equity Committee struck for that purpose.

 - Nominations, once received, will be retained and may be supplemented in future years.

 - Nomination packages may include the following: a cover letter by the nominator, a C.V. or resume, additional letters of support, and any other evidence deemed relevant by the nominator(s).
 The committee will not undertake to gather missing or additional material in support of nominations.
 The onus is on the nominator(s) to submit a complete package.

 - The award will be announced in the Daily Bulletin and at Senate.

 - Awardees will receive a gift, to be selected by the award committee.

 - Recipients will be given the lifetime title of Equity Fellow, in recognition of their ongoing commitment to equity and inclusivity.